 Skills that can be learned: See Sankanac CSA's Skills Checklists

 Apprenticeship details: Positions begin and end in early spring.
 The CSA offers a 1 or 2 year apprenticeship, and 1-3 month internships, in biodynamic agriculture.
-Apprentices get fully integrated into Camphill Village and receive health insurance after three months, access to cars, room and board plus a monthly stipend of $130.
+Apprentices get fully integrated into Camphill Village and receive health insurance after three months, access to cars, room and board plus a monthly stipend.

 A strong theoretical component to the training will be emphasized, and include regional farm tours and monthly seminars through SAITA.
 Weekly study groups on Biodynamic Agriculture and Anthroposophy during the Winter months, as well as weekly participation in the Kimberton Hills orientation to Camphill and community life are available to one and two year volunteers.
 We live and work with people with developmental disabilities- the CSA is embedded within the eco-village of Kimberton Hills.